WhuanY/Git-Bone/README.md

 cd git-bone
 ```

-Step 3: test if can complie by running:
+Step 3: Test if it can compile by running:

 ```shell
 make
 ```

-If successful, it should be complied with the following message like this:
+If successful, it should compile with a message like this:
 ```shell
 "/Library/Developer/CommandLineTools/usr/bin/make" -C gitlet default javac -g -Xlint:unchecked -Xlint:deprecation -cp "../../library-sp21/javalib/:..::;../../library-sp21/javalib/;..;" Blob.java Branch.java Commit.java DumpObj.java Dumpable.java GitletException.java Helper.java Main.java Repository.java Utils.java
 touch sentinel
 ```

-Step 4: See Java files with the following sequence to get basic understanding with git-bone structure:
+Step 4: See Java files in the following sequence to get a basic understanding of the git-bone structure:

 ``````
 Main.java ->